reeschloe/flashcard-o-matic/README.md

 Created an application that allows users to create, edit, and delete decks and cards within them.
 Defined routes and URLs, and used state over multiple components.

+## Technology

-Technology: JavaScript, React, HTML and CSS.
+JavaScript, React, HTML and CSS.

+## Installation

+1. Fork and clone this repository.
+1. Run `npm install` to install project dependencies.
+1. Run `npm start`.